stfc/janus-core/contributing.md

 ## Code Coverage

 Ensure that any code you add does not reduce the code coverage in a meaningful way.
-Reviwers may insist on new test to be added, please cooperate.
+Reviewers may insist on new test to be added, please cooperate.